 We get it — the creamy deliciousness you’ve been in love with doesn’t fit your new diet, so have we got the thing for you.
 This creamy cauliflower alternative has heaps of dairy, tons of flavor, and is sure to tickle your fancy.

 And no, it won’t take long, about 20 minutes, though your presence will only be required in the kitchen for about five of those.
 It’s easy to mash cauliflower because it’s so soft when cooked.
 You can mash it in less than a minute.

 But before we get to the recipe, let’s take a look at the dish first.

 Mashed Cauliflower vs Mashed Potatoes

 Despite their similar look, the two bring different vibes to the table.

 Because of the low starch content, mashed cauliflower isn’t as heavy as mashed potatoes.
 Don’t get me wrong — it’s still very creamy and satisfyingly flavorful.

-Speaking of flavor, we chose mashed cauliflower thinking of it as a replacement, but we fell in love with it for what it is.
+Speaking of flavor, we chose mashed cauliflower thinking of it as a replacement, but we fell in love with it for what it is (and created an impressive Instant Pot Mashed Cauliflower Recipe).
 It has this unique flavor that becomes irresistible when combined with aromatics and seasonings.